redis/redis-doc/commands/zunionstore.md

 @complexity

-O(N) + O(M log(M)) with N being the sum of the sizes of the input sorted sets, and M being the number of elements in the resulting sorted set_
+O(N)+O(M log(M)) with N being the sum of the sizes of the input sorted sets, and M being the number of elements in the resulting sorted set.

-Creates a union or intersection of _N_ sorted sets given by keys _k1_ through _kN_, and stores it at _dstkey_.
-It is mandatory to provide the number of input keys _N_, before passing the input keys and the other (optional) arguments.
+Computes the union of `numkeys` sorted sets given by the specified keys, and stores the result in `destination`.
+It is mandatory to provide the number of input keys (`numkeys`) before passing the input keys and the other (optional) arguments.

-As the terms imply, the `ZINTERSTORE` command requires an element to be present in each of the given inputs to be inserted in the result.
-The `ZUNIONSTORE` command inserts all elements across all inputs.
+By default, the resulting score of an element is the sum of its scores in the sorted sets where it exists.

-Using the WEIGHTS option, it is possible to add weight to each input sorted set.
-This means that the score of each element in the sorted set is first multiplied by this weight before being passed to the aggregation.
-When this option is not given, all weights default to 1.
+Using the `WEIGHTS` option, it is possible to specify a multiplication factor for each input sorted set.
+This means that the score of every element in every input sorted set is multiplied by this factor before being passed to the aggregation function.
+When `WEIGHTS` is not given, the multiplication factors default to `1`.

-With the AGGREGATE option, it's possible to specify how the results of the union or intersection are aggregated.
-This option defaults to SUM, where the score of an element is summed across the inputs where it exists.
-When this option is set to be either MIN or MAX, the resulting set will contain the minimum or maximum score of an element across the inputs where it exists.
+With the `AGGREGATE` option, it is possible to specify how the results of the union are aggregated.
+This option defaults to `SUM`, where the score of an element is summed across the inputs where it exists.
+When this option is set to either `MIN` or `MAX`, the resulting set will contain the minimum or maximum score of an element across the inputs where it exists.

+If `destination` already exists, it is overwritten.

 @return

-@integer-reply: the number of elements in the sorted set a _dstkey_.
+@integer-reply: the number of elements in the resulting sorted set at `destination`.